-Our capital expenditures were \$74.8 million in 2012, \$67.6 million in 2013 and \$61.2 million in 2014.
+Our capital expenditures were \$67.6 million in 2013, \$61.2 million in 2014 and \$47.1 in 2015.
 Capital expenditures are primarily incurred to maintain and improve the cost effectiveness of our manufacturing facilities.
-Our capital expenditures during the past three years include an aggregate of approximately \$62.3 million (including \$12.3 million in 2014) for our ongoing environmental protection and compliance programs.
-In addition, we had a net reduction in restricted cash of \$7.2 million in 2014, principally related to the release of certain restricted cash deposits upon the cancellation of certain letters of credit issued in connection with the appeal of a Canadian income tax assessment which was completed in our favor.
+In addition, approximately \$5 million of our 2015 capital expenditure relates to the implementation of a new accounting and manufacturing system.
+Our capital expenditures during the past three years include an aggregate of approximately \$44.0 million (including \$6.9 million in 2015) for our ongoing environmental protection and compliance programs.
+We had a net reduction in restricted cash of \$7.2 million in 2014, principally related to the release of certain restricted cash deposits upon the cancellation of certain letters of credit issued in connection with the appeal of a Canadian income tax assessment which was completed in our favor.
 See Notes 9 and 10 to our Consolidated Financial Statements.